frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/users-and-permissions/user-permissions.md

 Note: If you cannot access Sales Order or any other document type in this list, make sure you've set the [roles](/docs/user/manual/en/setting-up/users-and-permissions/role-based-permissions) correctly.

-For example, User Bruce is restricted to Company Unico Plastics Inc.
+For example, User Bruce is restricted to Company 'Unico Plastics Inc.'
 ![User restricted to Company](/docs/assets/img/users-and-permissions/user-perms/user-restricted-to-company.png)

 ### 3. Related Topics